hashicorp/field-workshops-terraform/docs/slides/multi-cloud/hcp-terraform/tf-basics/index.md

 In the third lab, we are going to get hands on with Terraform state.
 We covered how Terraform keeps track of resources that it has created and why we need to protect and secure our state files in the second module.
 In this module we will:

 - Review the state files created locally in our instruqt workspaces.
-- Sign up and log in for Terraform Cloud
+- Sign up and log in for HCP Terraform
-- Run ```terraform login``` to authenticate our Terraform CLI to Terraform Cloud
+- Run ```terraform login``` to authenticate our Terraform CLI to HCP Terraform
-- Update the provided remote_backend.tf file with your Terraform Cloud Organization name
+- Update the provided remote_backend.tf file with your HCP Terraform Organization name
-- Run ```terraform init``` to migrate our local state file to Terraform Cloud
+- Run ```terraform init``` to migrate our local state file to HCP Terraform
-- Review the state file in the Terraform Cloud web interface
+- Review the state file in the HCP Terraform web interface
-- Modify the Terraform Cloud workspace setting to select **Local** execution
+- Modify the HCP Terraform workspace setting to select **Local** execution

 ---
 name: lab-three-instructions-continued